 English Staffordshire pottery figurine of a woman in a long floral dress sat on a large high backed carved wooden arm chair with a young girl child, also in long flowing robes, reading a book that is resting upon the woman's knee.
 It dates to the mid 19th century circa 1850 to 1860.

 However The Derby Porcelain works also made a similar designed figure that they called "The Prudent Mother".
-The womans dress and the style of the chair is of the late eighteenth to early nineteenth century so it probably is the Prudent Mother.
-There is an example of the Derby figurine in the Fitzwilliam Museum in Cambridge see http://data.fitzmuseum.cam.ac.uk/id/object/42654
+The woman's dress and the style of the chair is of the late eighteenth to early nineteenth century so it probably is the Prudent Mother.
+There is an example of the Derby figurine in the Fitzwilliam Museum in Cambridge see their collections object reference C.3077 -1928.

-It is a poly-chrome enamel multi-coloured version with a small amount of gilt embellishment a This is a flatback figurine but is also decorated to the back as well as to the front.
+The figure offered here is a Staffordshire earthenware pottery decorated poly-chrome enamel multi-coloured version with a small amount of gilt embellishment.
+This is a flatback figurine but it is also decorated to the back as well as to the front.
 The figurine is nicely moulded with shell and scroll details to the back of the chair, it is hand coloured with yellow, green, pink, blue, black and brown enamels.